 Origins of this dessert

 “Foole” as it was called, was first mentioned as a dessert around 1598, made of clouted cream.
-The earliest recipe for fruit fool date back to the mid-17th century.
+The earliest recipe for fruit fool dates back to the mid-17th century.

-Why it is called Fool is not quite clear.
+Why it is called Fool is not entirely clear.
 This dessert first originated with gooseberry.
-Today you can find it with raspberry as well as apricots.
+Today, you can find it with raspberry as well as apricots.

-In the culinary world, there are trends as well as expansions of recipes.
+In the culinary world, there are trends and expansions of recipes.

 Fool refers to cooked fruits with custard or whipped cream.
 It was determined that once fool derived from the French fouler, meaning to crush, as in berries.